 See damage caused by the St Louis tornado in May 1896 – considered one of the deadliest on record with at least 255 lives lost – and get the whole story.

-During World War II, the railroad companies had to devote their resources to the war effort by transporting troops around the country.
-Here’s a look back at some of what the railroads were offering to entice passengers back in the late ’40s!
+After World War II, when the railroad companies had to transport troops around the country, they upgraded the service.
+Here’s a look back at some of what the railroads were offering to entice passengers back in the late 1940s.

 It is hard to believe that only two centuries ago, Chicago was a lonely marshland of trees and tall grass, a place with an abundance of wild onions, from which the Iroquois gave it its name, Chicagou.